DISCOVERY IS A HYPOTHESIS, NOT A PHASE.

 This is the fulfillment of the promise that IT has been making since its inception.

 For decades, the industry promised that technology would remove friction, amplify human capability, and make the complex simple.
 It always got partway there.
 The tools improved, the talent improved, the methodologies improved, and the gap between the promise and the delivery narrowed.
 Slowly.
-We are here now.
-The technology is ready.
-The methodology exists.
-The only variable is whether the people running the engagements understand what era they are operating in.

 THE METHODOLOGY IS NOT THE PITCH.
 IT IS THE PROOF.